2024 Legends & Lanterns T-Shirt

 Calling all green thumbs!
 Enter into the wicked world of gardening with this study of poisonous & carnivorous plants.
 Gaze upon an eclectic collection of bell jars and terrariums, each containing an assortment of sinister specimens (including Venus Fly Traps, Poison Hemlock, Mandrakes, and a bizarre man-eating plant from outer space named “Audrey II”).
 Learn the fascinating history and stories behind Mother Nature’s deadliest flora.

-Ghost Stories at the First State Capitol
+The Legend of Sleepy Hollow at the First State Capitol

 Back to Top of List